Wehrl Entropy Based Quantification of Nonclassicality for Single Mode Quantum Optical States: V. for Some Pure States

-{\bf Photon Added Squeezed Vacuum State and Squeezed Number State:} We have also considered the single mode quantum optical states generated under successive application of multiple NC-inducing operations, in particular, photon excitation and quadrature squeezing.
+We have also considered the single mode quantum optical states generated under successive application of multiple NC-inducing operations, in particular, photon excitation and quadrature squeezing.
 The ordered application of these operations on vacuum lead to the states known as photon added squeezed vacuum state (PAS) and squeezed number state (SNS).
-These are given as,
+These are given as